-Add the almond slivers, sultanas and chutney and stir through to combine, allowing to cook for a further 2-3 minutes.
+Add the almond slivers, sultanas and chutney and lemon juice and stir through to combine, allowing to cook for a further 2-3 minutes.
 Taste and adjust seasoning (I always add a bit more salt).

 Ding!
 Ding!
 Mince is done.
 Put it into a baking dish and press down to flatten.
 Apologies, it is difficult to make this look pretty – that must be why they add the egg mixture over the top!